 Conducting every step in order is not as important as staying true to your human-centered approach.
 After testing, you might return to ideation, or you might build a new prototype.
 There is no strict right or wrong to this process–it should serve you and your goal of building a product that will delight your users.

 Stay focused on solving real-world problems and you’ll have a better chance of producing a successful product.
 This process also helps you avoid feature creep and project bloat, and keeps your work targeted and your product lean.

 In the end, designing a web or mobile app is not that different from designing a toothbrush or a stoplight.
 Especially when you take a human-centered approach and use the framework of design thinking.

 Interested in trying out this process, and putting together a working prototype?
 We’re happy to start a conversation.
+Or if you’re already working through the development process and need some help with the UI/UX design, we offer those services as well.
 Contact us here.

 Editor’s note: Addie Kugler-Lunt expanded and updated this article in July 2022.